What are the most jaw-dropping, incredible, unforgettable things to do on Oahu?

 WARNING: Entering this place is considered trespassing.
 We are not disclosing the location of this place for that reason

-Located on the North Shore of Oahu, this place is absolutely magical.
+Yes – this is located on Oahu, Hawaii – and it’s absolutely magical.
 This coconut forest is something so different from all other parts of Oahu.
 Running around this forest makes me feel like a kid again – and is a spot you definitely won’t regret visiting!

 It’s really been a wild ride sharing this with you… Hopefully you’ve gotten some new “bucket list” things to do when you visit Oahu.
 I poured my heart and soul into this to give you as much value possible, so you can have the best time when visiting.
 And of course, make the most of your vacation.